 How many meals do you get to have before you croak?
 You want it all the same?
 NO true blue foodie would ever say that!

-We’re a spur of the moment – let’s see what’s on sale family.
+We’re a spur of the moment – “let’s see what’s on sale” kind of family.
 I have a rule that if it’s not discounted, then I don’t buy it.
-If you plan out your meals, you don’t get that option of hunting for a reduced sale (from the aforementioned cheap corner of shame.)
-Our main groceries doesn’t provide sales or phamlets, a little annoying, compare to Safeway that does.
+If you plan out your meals, you don’t always get that option of hunting for an extra reduced sale AKA wild card discounts (from the aforementioned cheap corner of shame.)

-We buy based on our experience in that arena and figure out how to put it together when we’re home.
+We buy based on our experience in that arena and figure out how to put it together in the kitchen when we get home.
 That’s something you practice and it’s even more reason to limit just 1 or 2 stores.

 If tomatoes look fresh and they’re on sale, then we’re having tomato fried eggs for dinner because eggs are always cheap.
 If I was craving mackerel fish but they’re not on sale, I’ll find alternatives or give up altogether and make something else.
 If you apply this with 1) repetition and 2) familiarity, it’s pretty easy to forgo a plan and go on a spur of the moment “what should I make for dinner.”